letelescope/ascom-flat-panel/specifications/protocol.md

 - If the driver/client emmits a valid message that is not a command, the firmware should respon with `ERROR:INVALID_INCOMING_MESSAGE_TYPE@Allowed types COMMAND`

-- If the driver/client emmits an unknown command, ie not one in this list, the firmware shoudl respond with `UNSUPPORTED_COMMAND@Not implemented`, c.f. [unknow "commands"](#unknown-commands) above
+- If the driver/client emmits an unknown command, ie not one in this list, the firmware shoudl respond with `ERROR:INVALID_COMMAND@Allowed commands PING, INFO, BRIGHTNESS_GET, BRIGHTNESS_SET, BRIGHTNESS_RESET, COVER_GET_STATE, COVER_OPEN, COVER_CLOSE, COVER_CALIBRATION_RUN, COVER_CALIBRATION_GET`, c.f. [unknow "commands"](#unknown-commands) above